English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Conclusion

-In this paper, we conduct a large-scale study on the impact intermediate-task training has on zero-shot cross-lingual transfer.
-We evaluate 7 intermediate tasks and investigate how intermediate-task training impacts the zero-shot cross-lingual transfer to the 9 target tasks in the XTREME benchmark.
+We evaluate the impact of intermediate-task training on zero-shot cross-lingual transfer.
+We investigate 9 intermediate tasks and how intermediate-task training impacts the zero-shot cross-lingual transfer to the 9 target tasks in the XTREME benchmark.

 Overall, intermediate-task training significantly improves the performance on BUCC and Tatoeba, the two sentence retrieval target tasks in the XTREME benchmark, across almost every intermediate-task configuration.
-Our best models obtain 5.9 and 25.5 point gains on BUCC and Tatoeba, respectively, in the leaderboard when compared to the best available XLM-R baseline scores \citep{hu2020xtreme}.
-We also observed gains in question-answering tasks, particularly using SQuAD as an intermediate task, with absolute gains of 0.6 F1 for {XQuAD}, 0.7 F1 for {MLQA}, and 5.7 for F1 {TyDiQA}, again over the best available baseline scores.
-We improve over XLM-R by 6.1 points on average on the XTREME benchmark, setting a new state of the art.
-However, we found that neither incorporating multilingual MLM into the intermediate-task training phase nor multi-task training led to improved transfer performance.
+Our best models obtain 5.9 and 23.9 point gains on BUCC and Tatoeba, respectively, compared to the best available XLM-R baseline scores \citep{hu2020xtreme}.
+We also observed gains in question-answering tasks, particularly using SQuAD v1.1 and v2.0 as intermediate tasks, with absolute gains of 2.1 F1 for {XQuAD}, 0.8 F1 for {MLQA}, and 10.4 for F1 {TyDiQA}, again over the best available baseline scores.
+We improve over XLM-R by 5.4 points on average on the XTREME benchmark.
+Additionally, we found multi-task training on all 9 intermediate tasks to slightly outperform individual intermediate training.
+On the other hand, we found that neither incorporating multilingual MLM into the intermediate-task training phase nor translating intermediate-task data consistently led to improved transfer performance.

-While we have explored the extent to which English intermediate-task training can improve cross-lingual transfer, an obvious next avenue of investigation for future work is whether multilingual or target-language intermediate-task training can further bolster performance, and how the relationship between the intermediate- and target-task languages influences transfer.
+While we have explored the extent to which English intermediate-task training can improve cross-lingual transfer, a clear next avenue of investigation for future work is how the choice of intermediate- and target-task languages influences transfer across different tasks.